JellyGamez/Sudoku-Solver/README.md

 # Sudoku solver

 ## Introduction
 This project brings together my passion for Sudoku and my eagerness to learn a new programming language.
 I gave myself a challenge and went with Rust, which I was completely unfamiliar with.
-As it turned out for me, it's a powerful and very fast language, but most importantly, it proved to be a highly enjoyable language to write in.
+As it turned out for me, it's a powerful and very fast language, but most importantly really enjoyable to write in.

 ## Approach
 The solver employs a **backtracking** algorithm to progressively solve a given puzzle.
 It keeps track of all the empty cells and makes use of **bitmasks** to instantly fetch all the possible candidates for a specific cell.